technology-toolbox/website/content/blog/jjameson/2012/02/19/use-protocol-relative-urls-to-avoid-mixed-mode-content.md

 title: Use protocol-relative URLs to avoid mixed mode content
 date: 2012-02-19T23:39:17-07:00
 excerpt:
-  "Here's a great tip I picked up from Phil Haack a few weeks ago for avoiding those pesky warnings like \"Only secure content is displayed.\""
+  'Here''s a great tip I picked up from Phil Haack a few weeks ago for avoiding those pesky warnings like "Only secure content is displayed."'
 aliases:
   [
     "/blog/jjameson/archive/2012/02/19/use-protocol-relative-urls-to-avoid-mixed-mode-content.aspx",